Sierra Vista Community-Based Outpatient Clinic (CBOC), Sierra Vista, AZ

 - Resident Contact Address after Completion

-- Be present for Resident Orientation, which may occur the week prior to July 1 start date
+- Be present for Resident Orientation, which may occur prior to July 1 start date

 - Be present for complete academic year from July 1 through June 30 for the entire tour of duty except when on approved vacation, sick or authorized absence days